01-edu/public/subjects/devops/technical-file/README.md

 To prepare to compile a technical file, with a view to obtaining the Level 7 RNCP title of Cloud DevOps Expert.

 At the end of your training period, you'll have 5 days to compile your **personal** technical file.
+This will be an individual piece of work.

 During your training, each time you validate a project, you will write a project report.